y24moham/Obstacle-Aware-Arduino-Robot-with-LCD/README.md

 Arduino firmware for a two-motor robot featuring a **16×2 LCD interface**, **ultrasonic distance sensing**, and a single **Enter button** to control runtime behavior.

 > The robot chassis/body is from a basic two-motor kit (mechanical frame only).
-> The firmware behavior, sensor/LCD integration, and pin-level control logic were implemented separately.
+> The firmware behavior, sensor/LCD integration, and pin-level control logic were implemented separately, and was designed to be easily developed, with a lot of sensors that could be added and options to existing sensors.

 <img src="Arduino-Robot-img3.PNG" alt="Arduino Robot img 1" width="385"><img src="Arduino-Robot-img2.PNG" alt="Arduino Robot img 2" width="400">